Fredy-SSA/DJK/Lab-06-Jenkins/Git-Jenkins.md

 Configuring Jenkins to pull source from GitHub
 With this, we configure Jenkins to pull code from GitHub and use a Jenkinsfile to define the pipeline.
 Jenkinsfile is expected to be found in the root of the project.

-Note that for the repository URL path, we need to give the **relative path** to the **/home**directory where our project is located.
-Remember that, when running the Jenkins container, we mapped our own home folder on the host to the **/home** folder inside the Jenkins container with this: **-v $PWd/:/home**.
+Note that for the repository URL path, we need to give the **relative path** to the **/home** directory where our project is located.
+Remember that, when running the Jenkins container, we mapped our own home folder on the host to the **/home** folder inside the Jenkins container with this: **-v $pwd/:/home**.

 7. Hit the green Save button to accept the changes.